cloud-native-toolkit/ansible-aws-infra-openshift/README.md

-# FSCloud-on-AWS
+# IBM AWS Reference Architecture
- This repository is to document the build of a Finacial Services Cloud equivalent on native AWS.
+ This repository is to document the build of a cloud reference architecture with OpenShift in AWS with Ansible.

  The environment is built using AWS components Ansible automation.